 The Ecole hotelière de Lausanne is a world renowned hospitality university.
-Our gastronomic training restaurant, Le Berceau des Sens, is equally deserving of praise and has once again obtained 16 out of 20 points from the prestigious Gault & Millau restuarant guide for Switzerland!
+Our gastronomic training restaurant, Le Berceau des Sens, is equally deserving of praise and has once again obtained 16 out of 20 points from the prestigious Gault & Millau restaurant guide for Switzerland!

 In the kitchen, head chef Cédric Bourassin, leads a high-flying brigade of professionals and students.
 In the dining room too, it is the students providing the service, meticulously coached by restaurant manager André Wawrzyniak, senior lecturers and highly experienced staff.